fabioachacon/machine_learning/README.md

-This repository contains some of my Deep Learning, Machine Learning and data analysis projects.
+This repository contains some of my Machine Learning and data analysis projects.